Daily Mail: Post-war history

 Knighted in 1982, Sir David English became editor-in-chief and chairman of Associated Newspapers in 1992 after Rupert Murdoch had attempted to hire Evening Standard editor Paul Dacre as editor of The Times.
 The Evening Standard was then part of the Associated Newspapers group, and Dacre was appointed to succeed English at the Daily Mail as a means of dealing with Murdoch's offer.
 Dacre retired as editor of the Daily Mail but remains editor-in-chief of the group.

 In late 2013, the paper moved its London printing operation from the city's Docklands area to a new £50 million plant in Thurrock, Essex.
 There are Scottish editions of both the Daily Mail and Mail on Sunday, with different articles and columnists.

 In August 2016, the Daily Mail began a partnership with The People's Daily, the official newspaper of the Chinese Communist Party.
 This partnership included publishing articles in the MailOnline produced by The People's Daily.
 The agreement appeared to observers to give the paper an edge in publishing news stories sourced out of China, but it also led to questions of censorship regarding politically sensitive topics.

 In November 2016, Lego ended a series of promotions in the paper which had run for years, following a campaign from the group 'Stop Funding Hate', who were unhappy with the Mails coverage of migrant issues and the EU referendum.

 In September 2017, the Daily Mail partnered with Stage 29 Productions to launch DailyMailTV, an international news program produced by Stage 29 Productions in its studios based in New York City with satellite studios in London, Sydney, DC and Los Angeles.
 Dr. Phil McGraw (Stage 29 Productions) was named as executive producer.
 The program was nominated for a Daytime Emmy Award for Outstanding Entertainment News Program in 2018.

 In May 2020, the Daily Mail ended The Sun's 42-year reign as the United Kingdom's highest-circulation newspaper.
 The Daily Mail recorded average daily sales of 980,000 copies, with the Mail on Sunday recording weekly sales of 878,000.

-In August 2022, the Daily Mail wrote in support of Liz Truss in the July–September 2022 Conservative Party leadership election, calling her chancellor's mini-budget "a true Tory budget" that September.
+In August 2022, the Daily Mail wrote in support of Liz Truss in the July–September 2022 Conservative Party leadership election.

 Scottish, Irish, Continental, and Indian editions

 Scottish Daily Mail

 The Scottish Daily Mail was published as a separate title from Edinburgh starting in December 1946.
 The circulation was poor though, falling to below 100,000 and the operation was rebased to Manchester in December 1968.
-In 1995 the Scottish Daily Mail was relaunched, and is printed in Glasgow.
+The Scottish Daily Mail was relaunched in 1995; it is printed in Glasgow.
 It had an average circulation of 67,900 in the area of Scotland in December 2019.